 - Challenging puzzles and plenty of enemies to overcome that have plenty of variety.

-- Available on Mac and Windows.
+- Puzzle exploration adventure available on Mac, Linux and Windows.

 Review Platform: PC